White Latin Americans: Being white

-In many parts of Latin America being white is more a matter of socio-economic status than specific phenotypic traits, and it is often said that in Latin America "money whitens".
+In many parts of Latin America, being white is more a matter of socio-economic status than specific phenotypic traits, and it is often said that in Latin America "money whitens".
 Within Latin America there are variations in how racial boundaries have been defined.
 In Argentina, for example, the notion of mixture has been downplayed.
 Alternately, in countries like Mexico and Brazil mixture has been emphasized as fundamental for nation-building, resulting in a large group of bi-racial mestizos, in Mexico, or tri-racial pardos, in Brazil, who are considered neither fully white nor fully non-white.

-Unlike in the United States where ancestry may be used exclusively to define race, by the 1970s, Latin American scholars came to agree that race in Latin America could not be understood as the "genetic composition of individuals" but instead must be "based upon a combination of cultural, social, and somatic considerations".
+Unlike in the United States (where ancestry may be used exclusively to define race), by the 1970s, Latin American scholars came to agree that race in Latin America could not be understood as the "genetic composition of individuals" but instead must be "based upon a combination of cultural, social, and somatic considerations".
 In Latin America, a person's ancestry may not be decisive in racial classification.
 For example, full-blooded siblings can often be classified as belonging to different races (Harris 1964).

-For these reasons the distinction between "white" and "mixed", and between "mixed" and "black" and "indigenous", is largely subjective and situational, meaning that any attempt to classify by discrete racial categories is fraught with problems.
+For these reasons, the distinction between "white" and "mixed", and between "mixed" and "black" and "indigenous", is largely subjective and situational, meaning that any attempt to classify by discrete racial categories is fraught with problems.

 History

 People of European origin began to arrive in the Americas in the 15th century since the first voyage of Christopher Columbus in 1492.
-Most early migrants were male, but by the early and mid 16th century, more and more women also began to arrive from Europe.
+Most early migrants were male, but by the early and mid-16th century, more and more women also began to arrive from Europe.

 After the Wars of Independence, the elites of most of the countries of the region concluded that their underdevelopment was caused by their populations being mostly Amerindian, Mestizo or Mulatto; so a major process of "whitening" was required, or at least desirable.
 Most Latin American countries then implemented blanqueamiento policies to promote European immigration, and some were quite successful, especially Argentina, Uruguay, and Brazil.
 From the late 19th century to the early 20th century, the number of European immigrants who arrived far surpassed the number of original colonists.
 Between 1821 and 1932, of a total 15 million immigrants who arrived in Latin America, Argentina received 6.4 million, and Brazil 5.5 million.

 Historical demographic growth

 The following table shows estimates (in thousands) of white, black/mulatto, Amerindian, and mestizo populations of Latin America, from the 17th to the 20th centuries.
-The figures shown are, for the years between 1650 and 1980, from the Arias' The Cry of My People..., for 2000, from Lizcano's Composición Étnica....
+The figures shown are, for the years between 1650 and 1980, from the Ariases' The Cry of My People..., for 2000, from Lizcano's Composición Étnica....
 Percentages are by the editor.